spyking-circus/spyking-circus/docs_sphinx/code/config.rst

     * ``cc_merge`` After local merging per electrode, this step will make sure that you do not have duplicates in your templates, that may have been spread on several electrodes.
 All templates with a correlation coefficient higher than that parameter are merged.
 Remember that the more you merge, the faster is the fit
     * ``dispersion`` The spread of the amplitudes allowed, for every templates, around the centroid.
     * ``remove_mixture`` By default, any template that can be explained as sum of two others is deleted.
+    * ``cc_mixtures`` The CC threshold above which mixtures are considered to be valid, and thus removed
     * ``make_plots`` By default, the code generates sanity plots of the clustering, one per electrode.

 Fitting